AlexanderCNView/carnd-advanced-lane-lines-1/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 Based on forum discussions, x gradient didn't seem so popular as it was noisy.
-But I followed the course lessons and used it.
-I used R and G channel and combined that with S channel and x gradient.
+After the first review of my project, I discarded the x gradient.
+I used R and G channel and combined that with S and G channel.

 ![alt text](./output_images/combined_binary.png)